Driving Without Auto Insurance (2023)

 Judges often choose to impose community service for first-time offenses rather than jail, especially when there wasn’t an accident involved.

 As with other consequences for driving without insurance, your license or registration suspension depends on your state.
+Driving with an uninsured vehicle can result in license suspension.

 The amount of time the DMV suspends your license or registration is often predetermined.
 The typical period for a first-time offense is 30 days to one year.
 Another common suspension length is until you submit proof that you meet minimum insurance requirements with an SR-22 form.